canonical/mongo-single-kernel-library/docs/how-to/upgrade/major-version-upgrade.md

 juju run <app>/leader create-backup
 ```

-{ref}`Log into your MongoDB 7 cluster <access-a-replica-set>` and set the feature compatibility version to `6.0`.
+Log into your MongoDB 7 cluster and set the feature compatibility version to `6.0`.
 This will allow a safe restore to the new cluster.

 ```javascript
 db.adminCommand(